Signs and Symptoms of Blood Clots: Deep Vein Thrombosis (DVT)

-Deep Vein Thrombosis (DVT) occurs when a blood clot forms in one of the deep veins of your body, usually in your legs.
+Deep vein thrombosis (DVT) occurs when a blood clot forms in one of the deep veins of your body, usually in your legs, but sometimes in your arm.
+The signs and symptoms of a DVT include:

 - Reddish or bluish skin discoloration

-Clots can break off from a DVT and travel to the lung, causing a pulmonary embolism (PE), which can be fatal
+Clots can break off from a DVT and travel to the lung, causing a pulmonary embolism (PE), which can be fatal.
+The signs and symptoms of a PE include:

 - Sudden shortness of breath